ballerina-platform/ballerina-dev-website/hacktoberfest/connector-contributor-guide.md

 You can contribute to one of the following categories:

-1. Category 1: Connectors generated via existing OpenAPI specification
+1. Category 1: Connectors generated via existing OpenAPI specifications
    - Contribution involves creating a connector using a pre-defined OpenAPI spec.
    - Reward: 50 Credits

-2. Category 2: Connectors generated via manually-written OpenAPI specification
+2. Category 2: Connectors generated via manually-written OpenAPI specifications
    - Contribution requires defining the OpenAPI spec first, followed by generating the connector.
    - Reward: 75 Credits